harriswe/FuelFinder-Houston/README.md

 2. **Clustering:** Applied K-means (5 clusters) to group stations spatially using Python.
 3. **Spatial Analysis:** Calculated distances from the car to stations using Haversine (R=3959 miles).
 4. **Recommendations:** Filtered stations within 10 miles of the nearest cluster, sorted by price.
-5. **Visualization:** Created an interactive Tableau dashboard with a map (stations, car, centroids, hub-and-spoke paths) and a recommendations table with hover effects.

 ## Technologies Used
 - **Python:** Pandas, Scikit-learn (K-means)